tobixen/plann/TASK_MANAGEMENT.md

 In some calendaring solutions every person is supposed to have a calendar, and in addition every shared resource (i.e. meeting room, car, etc) that may need to be booked should have a separate calendar.
 This may be fine - but keep in mind that it may not always be trivial to move, copy or synchronize tasks forth and back between two calendars (it is on the roadmap to allow synchronizing of two calendars through plann), so if it makes sense to reassign a task to a different person, then perhaps it's not a good idea to have one task list per person.

-I believe it's best to keep as few calendars as possible, and rather use i.e. the categories field for splitting different types of tasks.
+I believe it's best to keep as few calendars as possible, and rather use i.e. the categories/resources/refid/concept fields for splitting different types of tasks.

 As you can give access rights to other people for a whole caldav calendar (or "task list"), it makes sense to use the calendar level to control access rights.
 You would typically like to have one calendar where your family can view/add tasks, other for work, perhaps separate calendars for separate projects at work if different projects involves different people, etc.